sunhill-de/ORM/doc/md/QUERIES.md

 The [Tags facade](doc/md/TAGS.md) defines a method ::query() that makes it possible to query for tags.

 ### Element structure
-The methods ->first() and ->get() return a StdClass object of an array of StdClass object.
-Each of these StdClass objects holds the information about one single class.
+The methods ->first() and ->get() return a StdClass object or an array of StdClass objects.
+Each of these StdClass objects holds the information about one single tag.
 These are:
 - id = The id of the tag
 - name = The name of the tag
 - full_path = The complete name of the tag including its parents
 - parent_id = The id of the parent class

+### Field/pseudo fields
+The fields that can be used in where or orderBy clauses are
+- name = The name of the tag
+- fullpath = The name of the tag prepended by the name of the parent(s) (like ParentTag.ChildTag)
+- id = The id of the tag
+- parent_id = The id of the parent tag of 0 if there is none only in where statement
+- parent = Takes the name of the parent.
+Example: ```php query()->where('parent','TagA')->first()``` returns the first tag thats parent is TagA.

+### Additional where statements
+There are some additional where conditions for tag queries:
+- is assigned = only tags that have objects assiged to
+- not assigned = only  tags that don't have objects assigned to

 ### Additional method

 #### delete()
-Like in Laravel this deletes the set of tags that are selected before.
+Like in Laravel this deletes the set of tags that where selected before.
 If there is no where statement then the whole tags table is wiped.
 So:
 ```Tags::query()->delete()``` wipes everything
 ```Tags::query()->where('id',2)->delete()``` deletes the tag with id 2